hizkiarenvil/FinalTask-DataEngineer-ID-X-Partners/README.md

 1. Install SQL Server Management Studio (SSMS) for database operations.
 2. Install Talend for ETL development.
 3. Restore the provided sample database backup file for data sources.
-4. Set up a Google Cloud Platform (GCP) project for cloud services, if required.

 ## Contributors
 - Hizkia - Data Engineer

-## Deadline
-Complete the project within the specified timeline.

 ## Additional Notes
 - Ensure all code follows best practices and is well-documented.